6 Hilarious Differences Women And Men Have In Choosing A Car!

 2. Men already know which car they want to buy

-When they set their sights on something, it can be hard to budge!
+When he sets his sights on something, it can be hard to budge!
 1 in 5 men already know which specific vehicle they’re going to buy, while women are twice as likely to be unsure which is the next car that will be sitting in the driveway.
 This isn’t necessarily a bad thing since it gives women a lot more room to choose since they have kept their minds open any all the options on the market!

 3. Women are less confident when buying a car